FAQs | Certified Translations

 Answer:

 We will send an invoice detailing how to pay.
-The options are either a bank transfer from a UK bank account, or payment via a link to the payment page of our website using a card or paying through PayPal.
+The options are either a bank transfer from a UK bank account, or payment using a card via a link that we can send you on request.

 Question: